ethereum/py-evm/docs/api/api.cli.rst

                             shutdown
         remove-network-db   Remove the on-disk sqlite database that tracks data about the p2p network
+        export              Export blocks to a file (RLP encoded) import              Import blocks from a file (RLP encoded)

     optional arguments:
       -h, --help            show this help message and exit